shyamcochin/karpenter-eks/README.md

 # karpenter-eks
-Deploying Karpenter in EKS cluster using terraform
+Deploying Karpenter in EKS cluster using terraform.